OpenAI vs Google Gemini pricing - a comparison for AI product builders

 Why this matters for AI product builders

 The multi-provider problem.
 Many AI products route between providers.
-Classification on Gemini Flash, complex reasoning on GPT-5.4, coding on Claude.
+Classification on Gemini Flash-Lite, complex reasoning on o3, coding on Claude, image generation on Imagen 4.
 Your billing system needs to meter usage across providers, apply different rates, and present a unified cost view to customers.

 The context-length cost trap.
-A single long-context request on a Pro model can cost 2x the standard rate.
-If your product processes documents without awareness of the pricing threshold, you'll eat the cost difference silently.
+Gemini 3.1 Pro doubles input pricing above 200K tokens. gpt-5.5 / 5.4 / 5.4-pro apply standard pricing only under 272K.
+If your product processes documents without awareness of those thresholds, you eat the cost difference silently.

 Further reading